 Bear Safety in Alaska

 When I called Andrew to book my tour in Barrow, we had a frank discussion about the danger of polar bears if one wants to explore outside of town.
-It seems that the town has to expend a lot of energy and planning to keep themselves safe from the bears.
+The town seems to expend a lot of energy and plans to keep itself safe from the bears.

 Travel Essentials to Bring Along on a Trip to Alaska